nosvagor/cogikyo/diatomi/script.md

 [~80% Reduction Rationale](https://youtu.be/qag_uAVWdk4?t=4166)

-Now, I'm not sure what the proper protocol is for a one-way video like this entails, but I'm attempting to deploy my own solution here, as I'm communicating with people who barely know me and vice versa.
+Now, I'm not sure what the proper protocol is for a one-way video like this entails, but I'm attempting to deploy a solution, as I'm communicating with people who barely know me and vice versa.
 My primary goal is to avoid endlessly debating terms later on, allowing us to focus on the core idea at hand.

 Sound good?
-Great, so let's begin by aligning ourselves around the first potentially problematic term: _the purpose_.
+Great.
+Now, let's begin by aligning ourselves around the first potentially problematic term: _the purpose_.

 ### &rarr; the purpose